UMI ADMISSIONS

 GENERAL REQUIREMENTS

+Student must have graduated from high school or equivalent.
 Students must take and pass an entrance exam (Wonderlic SLE)

 STEP BY STEP ADMISSION PROCESS

-Schedule an Informational Session with Admission Advisor
+Meet with UMI Admission Advisor

-Complete Program Application
+Complete Program Application and application fee

-Complete your entrance exam
+Complete SLE exam

 Receive invitation to enroll

-Attend Program Orientation
+Attend New Student Orientation

-Step 10
+10

-BEGIN YOUR PROGRAM
+BEGIN YOUR PROGRAM!

 STUDENT’S RIGHT TO PRIVACY